(even if you aren’t sure you’ll ever get published)

 - Take them to inspiring places.
 It benefits you both, even if it means an hour of Prep before you go, a battle to get them into the car and a meltdown in the gift shop!
 If you can’t find a story in the Pitt Rivers museum or the local woods, for that matter, I’ll eat my… cliche.

-- Be present – try to put the writing aside and actually play with them sometimes!
-Sometimes a rest is refreshing for the mind, and being childlike feeds your creative well.
+- Be present – if all else fails just try to put the writing aside and actually play with them!
+Sometimes a rest is refreshing for the mind, and being childlike feeds your creativity.